-- · Where a bump-out already exists. - Where bus stops occur. - Where conflicts arise with the arrangement and configuration of the adjoining parcel, such as where existing driveways are in conflict. - Where conflicts arise with the current road configuration, such as where right turn lanes are in conflict. - Where it is deemed impractical due to vehicle turning requirements. - Where other circumstances are deemed to be in conflict.
+- · Where a bump-out already exists. - Where bus stops occur. - Where conflicts arise with the arrangement and configuration of the adjoining parcel, such as where existing driveways are in conflict. - Where conflicts arise with the current road configuration, such as where right turn lanes are in conflict. - · Where it is deemed impractical due to vehicle turning requirements. - · Where other circumstances are deemed to be in conflict. - Narrower streets of Old Town where a unique street pattern is already established.